 We have skewed the image of mother so completely that it can sit side by side in the dictionary under martyr.
 A good mother never puts herself first and if she does she feels guilty.
 But I’m wondering if this saintly and mostly unattainable image of martyr mom might be doing us tremendous harm.

 There’s a reason flight attendants tell us to put our oxygen masks on before helping our children with theirs; because if we can’t breathe we won’t be able to help anyone.

 Isn’t it also true that if we’re not happy, healthy and well-cared for we won’t be able to care for our families in the best way?
 You can’t give from an empty well.

 Mothers are so over-laden with guilt, either for leaving their children to go to work, or not feeling like Mary Poppins every day if they’re stay at home moms, so to appease that guilt we sacrifice ourselves, our time, our wants and our needs.

 We have jam-packed our schedules with children’s activities.
-Every day, nearly every waking moment is scheduled with places we have to bring our children.
-(Don’t forget it’s your turn to bring the snack!
-And make sure it’s healthy!)
-We are also obligated to stay and watch whatever it is they’re doing.
+Every day, nearly every waking moment is scheduled with places we have to be or take our children.
+We also feel obligated to stay and watch whatever it is they’re doing.
 Is this healthy for the children?
 Is it good preparation for life to teach them that they need a supportive audience at all times?

 We have no time for ourselves but that’s okay because we know the standard for saintly mothers is not to have a minute to ourselves.
 We are sacrificing our happiness for our children’s happiness, and isn’t that what it’s all about?